The following is subject to change based on campus population, programing, and State and Local guidelines relating to COVID

 Seating is designed to maintain physical distancing and tabletop signs are used to show if a table has been cleaned or not.
 The dining room is sanitized on constant rotation, there is disposable dishware and flatware for all meals and service attendants serve hot and fountain beverages to eliminate touchpoints on these high traffic stations.

 Other Dining Facilities

-Please note that these plans are what Zag Dining is currently planning on for the Fall semester, however with the ever-changing needs of the campus, these plans may change.
-We will be working diligently with the campus and all state and local regulatory agencies to ensure that our services align with the most updated requirements.
+Please note that these plans are what Zag Dining is currently planning on for the Spring semester, however with the ever-changing needs of the campus, these plans may change.
+We will be working diligently with the campus and all state and local regulatory agencies to ensure that our services continue to align with the most updated requirements.
 We appreciate your patience and understanding through these evolving times and know that we are working to ensure students are not only safe and healthy, but also receiving the high standards of Zag Dining services at the same time.

 Resident Dining plans are still available to all students, on and off campus, via your student accounts portal.

 Students are also able to purchase Community Meal plans, which are purchased via the ZagDining.com website.

 Resident Dining plans include swipes and Bulldog Bucks; the swipes expire at the end of the semester and the Bulldog Bucks roll over to the next semester if any remain.

 Community Meal plans include only meal swipes, but these never expire.
 They are available for you to use until they are gone!